metauni/metauni.github.io/posts/make-your-own/make-your-own.md

-# Create Your Own metauni Node with zone-based voice chat
+# Create your own metauni node with zone-based voice chat

 Creating a metauni node is *free and easy*, requiring no coding experience (there are a few steps though).
-Before you post content to your node, please [review the Roblox platform rules](http://metauni.org/posts/rules/rules).

-## The goal
-We want to use discord to implement automated zone-based voice chat in Roblox.
-When a user steps into a zone inside a Roblox MetaUni node, they should automatically be moved to the corresponding voice channel in discord.
+If you want to dive straight into setting up your node, skip to The Guide below.
+In this introductory section we briefly how a metauni node works.
+We use Roblox to provide a 3D virtual social environment, and Discord to implement an automated zone-based voice chat.
+When a user steps into a zone inside a metauni node, they should automatically be moved to the corresponding voice channel in discord.
 In the context of a large, virtual gathering of people, this facilitates a much more natural way for people to gather and talk to eachother in smaller groups.
 ![](goal.jpeg)